hqr999/Gran-Turismo-1-Blog/README.md

 # Gran-Turismo-1-Blog
-Repository with HTML,CSS and PNG files
+Repository with HTML,CSS and PNG files of a Gran Turismo 1 website.

 Status